FLIR Ocean Scout TK Review, 240 & 320 – 100% Night Awareness

 Night boating – navigating and maneuvering your boat at night – can be quite scary without the proper marine navigational equipment.
 We hope that this FLIR Ocean Scout TK review will help better guide you.

 FLIR, who also owns the marine electronics giant Raymarine, has been making high-performance, low-cost infrared (thermal) cameras for nearly 40 years now.

-Thanks to mass producing high-powered cameras for several different commercial & military applications, FLIR is able to produce thermal imaging technology at a fraction of the cost as other manufacturers (other handheld thermal imaging cameras can cost as much as $7,500), and provide products such as their FLIR Ocean Scout line of handheld infrared cameras for the everyday people like you and I.
+Thanks to mass producing high-powered cameras for several different commercial & military applications, FLIR is able to produce thermal imaging technology at a fraction of the cost as other manufacturers (other handheld thermal imaging cameras can cost as much as $7,500), and provide products such as their FLIR Ocean Scout TK line of handheld infrared cameras for the everyday people like you and I.

 With the FLIR Ocean Scout TK, 240 & 320, you can now have greater awareness and safety while boating at night, without the need to break the bank.
 More importantly, you will have no greater tool in finding an overboard person with no time wasted.